Friday, July 1, 2016

 For the summer, I wanted something a bit nautical, so I ordered inexpensive sand dollars and starfish from the internet and sewed them to a rope length I bought at a hardware store.

 Finally, I decided we should have a garland at the family's cabin, so I bought some cheap used fishing bobbers off of Ebay and sewed them to some rope.
+This was later "lost to time" (thrown out by someone who didn't love the aesthetic).

 In 2022 I decided we needed a shamrock garland for March.
 I used a cookie cutter to cut out wool-blend felt and sewed them together by hand.